Troubleshooting Tomato Problems

 - Too little sun

 Dark, concentrically ringed spots that cover the lower leaves and stems are a sign of early blight.
-To control the spread of blight, apply Organic Garden Dust.
+To prevent and control the spread of blight, spray with Actinovate or Copper Fungicide.
 Also, limit the spread of the disease by not getting water on the leaves when watering and not handling plants when they are wet.
+More information on early blight.

-Yellowed, distorted and curled leaves may simply be a sign of an infestation of aphids.
-Check for signs of aphids on the undersides of leaves or clustered on new growth.
-Aphids are easily combated with a strong jet of water or an application of neem oil.
+Yellowed, distorted and curled leaves may be a sign of an infestation of aphids.
+Check for aphids on the undersides of leaves or clustered on new growth.
+Aphids are easily controlled with a strong jet of water or an application of neem oil.
+More information on aphids.
+Distorted, yellowed leaves can also signal tobacco mosaic virus.
+To prevent tobacco mosaic virus, wash hands thoroughly after smoking or using other tobacco products before heading to the garden.
+Infected plants should be removed and discarded (not composted).

-Wilting foliage might be a sign of poor irrigation.
+Wilting foliage might be a sign of insufficient water.
 But if the lower leaves are wilted and plants are stunted and do not recover after watering, fusarium wilt is likely the cause.
-Unfortunately, infected plants should be destroyed (but don't put them in your compost pile).
+Infected plants should be removed and discarded (not composted).
+More information on fusarium wilt.

 The tomato hornworm is relatively easy to control.

-Tomato fruitworm: If you see a small hole on a tomato and the fruit collapses like a deflated balloon when picked, the larvae of tomato fruitworms are probably feasting inside.
-Once the larvae are in the fruit, the only remedy is to destroy the infected tomatoes.
+Small holes in fruit and tomatoes that collapse when you pick them might be the work of tomato fruitworms.
+These moth larvae bore into fruits and consume them from within.
+Once the larvae are in the fruit, the only remedy is to destroy the infected fruit.
 If fruitworms are a severe problem in your area, start the plants under row covers and keep them covered until they flower.